What is 3rd State?

 Yes. the farm was built in 1755.
 And yes, 3rd State was built in 1864.
 I am a glutton for punishment.
 I know this.
 BUT my work is your pleasure.
 I presently have three apartments (suites) ready for your family getaway, and four private rooms for a night or two.
 “Ohhhh . . . you’re a hotel,” you’re thinking.
 Well, sorta.
 It’s not a hotel, because we don’t have many single rooms.
 And we’re not a B&B because we don’t serve food.
 We are more of a G&G (go and get it).
 Technically, we are a rooming house or “guest house”.

-With the interior fully renovated, 3rd State is able to host with 3 fully functional apartments, 4 single bedrooms, and a commercial space (restaurant, bar, or shop to be determined by whomever rents it).
-In total there are 13 beds (15 if you count the two meant for kids in the Star Wars suite); perfect for the wedding party, the church group, a family reunion, a seminar, school lodging, or just when you need a place to stay in Hudson as a single, a couple, a group of friends, a family, or an extended family.
+With the interior fully renovated, 3rd State is presently able to host with 3 fully functional apartments, 4 single bedrooms, and a commercial space (restaurant, bar, or shop to be determined by whomever rents it).
+In total there are 13 beds (15 if you count the two meant for kids in the Star Wars suite) with a total accommodation of TWENTY THREE; perfect for the wedding party, the church group, a family reunion, a seminar, school lodging, or just when you need a place to stay in Hudson as a single, a couple, a group of friends, a family, or an extended family.
 And because we aren’t operating with a big city, antiquing mindset, our prices are extremely affordable.

 major exterior renovations have begun (removal of vinyl siding, new windows, renovated roof, rebuild of porch in front, new porch in back).
-No work happens if its below 45 degrees, before 10 am, after 5pm, or on weekends/holidays.
+No work happens if its below 45 degrees or over 95, before 10 am, after 6pm, or on weekends/holidays.

 The History of 3rd State Hudson